 On this picture we can see the Acrobat set with only 4 spins , one for each of 4 vertical diamonds.

 4 black lines represents each set spin.
 When selected accuracy is applied it makes each line wide as it is marked in doted area.
 You can see black lines are not in middle of ball speed ranges that lead to a particular diamond.
 The line on yellow area is furthest from the center.
 For that reason even if everything is perfect, under particular conditions she system can confuse diamond 3 and 4.
 The system should detect such situation and inform the player that it’s not sure what to predict but it will ‘predict the best it can.

 IQE6 is also better in correcting clocked mistakes since it constantly learns how the ball decelerates in each moment during the spin.
-While tilted program set on 4 diamonds predicts diamond 1 or 2 the IQE6 predicts and values in between two diamonds.
+While tilted program set on four diamonds predicts diamond 1 or 2, the IQE6 predicts and values in between two diamonds.

-IQE6 is better for predicting well leveled roulette wheel and the Acrobat is better for predicting where there is significant disturbance in relationship to percentage how the ball hits vertical diamonds.
+IQE6 is better for predicting well-levelled roulette wheel, and the Acrobat is better for predicting where there is a significant disturbance in relationship to percentage how the ball hits vertical diamonds.

-Acrobat also has an unique feature where it can set how the ball will jump for each diamond or even how it will jump when it hits particular part of the diamond.
-Most importantly it also informs the player abut such situations so they know what to expect; without it, it would be useless and only confusing.
-Such feature is not required on a roulette leveled wheel since all four diamonds are treated equally and position on which the ball hits the diamond is not as wide as it is happening on a tilted wheel.
+Acrobat also has a unique feature where it can set how the ball will jump for each diamond or even how it will jump when it hits a particular part of the diamond.
+Most importantly it also informs the player abut such situations, so they know what to expect; without it, it would be useless and only confusing.
+Such feature is not required on a roulette levelled wheel since all four diamonds are treated equally, and position on which the ball hits the diamond is not as wide as it is happening on a tilted wheel.